How Augmented Reality (AR) Works

 A Basic Summary of What Augmented Reality is And How it Works.

-Augmented Reality is technology that overlays a layer of digital content in your real world view using the camera on your smartphone and an app.
-A variety of content can be overlaid including video, 3d models and animation.
-Even real-time spatial data can be displayed.
+Augmented Reality (AR) is a technology that overlays a layer of digital content in your real world view using the camera on your smartphone and an app.
+A variety of content can be overlaid including video (normal, green-screen or even 360-degree panning views), 2D or 3D models, animation, audio and even real-time spatial data can be displayed.

 Experiences can be triggered by just about anything in the real world; whether an image, object or even a QR code.
 Once a trigger is recognised by our technology almost any combination of content experiences can be delivered.

 There are Many Different Types of AR Depending on Your Needs

 There are numerous types of triggers that can be used to activate an augmented reality experience and they can be used across a wide variety of applications within the retail, education, tourism, property development and packaging sectors just to name a few.